bdlm/log/README.md

 ## Compatibility

-Note that it is fully api-compatible with the stdlib logger, so you can replace your `log` imports everywhere or using a strangler pattern with `"github.com/bdlm/log"` and add the full logging flexibility to your service without impacting existing code.
+Note that `bdlm/log` is fully api-compatible with the stdlib logger, so you can replace your `log` imports everywhere or using a strangler pattern with `"github.com/bdlm/log"` and add the full logging flexibility to your service without impacting existing code.

 ## Formats